 When someone is certain they'll do well they feel that calm, logical confidence.
-If you know without a doubt you'll succeed, there's no need to get that emotional about it.
-Psych up confidence is more likely to show up in anticipation of events where the person isn't so sure of their chances.
+If they know without a doubt they'll succeed, there's no need to get that emotional about it.
+Psych up confidence is more likely to show up in anticipation of events where they aren't so sure of their chances.
 An untested beginner could experience it, but so could a veteran going into an unusually tough situation.
 It's like their mind is trying to amp them up so they'll be able to face the challenges ahead.

 The big problem with this variety of confidence is that it's fleeting and unreliable.
 If it always appeared when needed that would be great, but it usually doesn't go down that way.
 There's no consistent method to bring it out on command, though people occasionally have success with the following methods:

 - Trying to psych themselves up physically, by listening to driving music, jumping around, yelling war cries, pounding their chest, etc.

 - Listening to a passionate motivational speech, or telling one to themselves

 - Joking around with everyone to try to get themselves into a loose, playful mood